luciorp/multi-lora/README.md

 ./install.sh esp32
 ```

-4 - TThe installed tools are not added to the PATH environment variable yet.
+4 - The installed tools are not added to the PATH environment variable yet.
 You must set some environment variables to make the tools usable from the command line.
 ESP-IDF provides a script that does that.

 In the terminal where you are going to use ESP-IDF, run:
 ```